Ac6Embedded/apollo-docs/docs/security/cra/developer-requirements.md

 ---

-## Embedded-specific “must cover” list (mapped to Annex I)
+## Embedded-specific "must cover" list (mapped to Annex I)

-This isn’t the full control catalogue (see **Embedded Technical Controls**), but these topics are the ones that consistently appear in conformity assessment discussions for embedded products.
+This isn't the full control catalogue (see **Embedded Technical Controls**), but these topics are the ones that consistently appear in conformity assessment discussions for embedded products.

 | Topic | Typical embedded implementation patterns | CRA anchor |
 | --- | --- | --- |